xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/Index.rst

 ----

 The second tab is the global configurations about a single LDAP server.

-.. tip:: Please note that you may create multiple configuration records with the same LDAP server.

 - **Server:** Choose your LDAP type (OpenLDAP or Novell eDirectory).